 Alissa earned her Bachelor of Arts in criminology and criminal justice from the University of Maryland.

-Most recently, Wendy worked as an executive legal administrator to the Rules Committee for the Maryland Court of Appeals, and as an editor and workflow coordinator for Integreon.
-She also acted as the judicial assistant and paralegal for the Honorable Arrie W. Davis of the Maryland Court of Special Appeals.
+In addition to her more than five years in lead support roles for national and global law firms, Wendy worked as an executive legal administrator to the Rules Committee for the Supreme Court of Maryland (formerly the Maryland Court of Appeals), and as an editor and workflow coordinator for Integreon.
+She also acted as the judicial assistant and paralegal for the Honorable Arrie W. Davis of the Appellate Court of Maryland (formerly the Maryland Court of Special Appeals) for more than 10 years.
+Additionally, she completed a Paralegal Coop during her eight years of employment at the Attorney Grievance Commission of Maryland.

-Wendy earned her Associates of Arts and Sciences in paralegal studies from The Community College of Baltimore County and her Bachelor of Science in legal studies and information systems management from the University of Maryland University College.
+Wendy earned her Associates of Arts and Sciences in paralegal studies and liberal arts from the Community College of Baltimore County and her Bachelor of Science in legal studies and information systems management from the University of Maryland University College.

 How We Work